Kurt Alder: Biography

-Alder received several honorary degrees and other awards, such as the 1950 Nobel Prize in Chemistry which he shared with his teacher Diels for their work on what is now known as the Diels–Alder reaction.
+Alder received several honorary degrees and other awards, such as the 1950 Nobel Prize in Chemistry which he shared with his teacher Diels for their work on the Diels–Alder reaction.
 The lunar crater Alder is named in his honour.
 The insecticide aldrin, created through a Diels–Alder reaction, is also named after the scientist.

 Alder died in June 1958, aged 55.
 The cause of his death is unknown, however his body was found in his apartment in Cologne, Germany after two weeks.
-His niece, who found the body, stated that the odor of rotting flesh was so bad that she could smell it from the street outside.
-Gertrud Alder reported that her husband was incredibly distressed when she last saw him and often muttered the phrase "Les Jardins du Souvenir" (The Memory Garden) whilst writing out his research notes.
+Just before his death, he had written in a letter to the Standing Committee for the Meetings of Nobel Laureates: "The relentless and ever-increasing demands placed on active German university professors by constantly new tasks have, in my case, after years of depleting my strength, led to exhaustion, prompting urgent medical advice that I should, for the time being, take complete rest."